| Safe Haskell | None |

 class Conversion a where Source #

-This class allows one to transform a bytes type to any Size
+This class allows one to transform a bytes type to any Size.
+For types

 Since: 0.1